Top 100 Data Science Interview Questions & Answers 2024

 A. You can validate the size of your test sets in the following ways:

-• The level of uncertainty: If the model is expected to perform very well on the task, the validation and test sets can be smaller.
+• Level of uncertainty: If the model is expected to perform very well on the task, the validation and test sets can be smaller.
 However, if the performance of the model is uncertain or the task is very challenging, it may be helpful to have larger validation and test sets to get a more accurate assessment of the model’s performance.

 Q65.
 How do you evaluate a model’s performance for a multi-class classification problem?